 Packing Tips to Save Space While You Travel

 Make a list of clothing you’d like to wear and match up outfits before you pack them.
 This will ensure you don’t pack too many clothes and that you have an idea of everything you need to bring.
 When planning outfits, choose items that can be worn multiple times, such as jeans or cardigans.
 Pick outfits that can easily go from day-to-evening with just a few accessory changes.

 Place heavy items, like jeans, corduroy, and wool in first.
 Add lighter items toward the top.
 Make sure clothes are folded as small and flat as they can be, or use the rolling technique that allows you to roll clothing into small balls that will fit next to one another.
 Don’t pack items that will wrinkle easily if you can help it.
 Use underwear and socks as fillers by jamming them in anywhere they’ll fit.

-Stick to one color palate to get the most of your accessories and so that you can bring enough of them without taking up too much space.
+Stick to one color palette to get the most of your accessories and so that you can bring enough of them without taking up too much space.
 For example, this would include a black belt, black shoes, and a black purse, or some other color scheme.